trillek-team/trillek-vcomputer-module/README.md

 TODO
 ----
-See issues on github or the [Trello board](https://trello.com/b/ONRIy13Q)
+See issues on github or [Trello board](https://trello.com/b/ONRIy13Q)